 The Strathclyde Mooting Society has enjoyed a great deal of success in national and international competitions.

-- International Economic Law (LLM): includes a three-month field trip with an organisation with an international focus
+- International Commercial Law (LLM): includes a three-month field trip with an organisation with an international focus

 - Human Rights (LLM): you can undertake a field dissertation within a governmental or non-governmental organisation with an international focus either in the UK, or more likely, overseas